 For human or mouse, follows this instruction to download easily miRBase files.
-For other species you only need hairpin.fa and miRNA.str from miRBase site.
-Highly recommended to filer hairpin.hsa to contain only the desired species.
+In general you only need hairpin.fa and miRNA.str from miRBase site. mirGeneDB is also supported, download the needed files here.

+Highly recommended to filter hairpin.fa to contain only the desired species.